mrilikecoding/StreamPoseML/pose_parser/CONTRIBUTING.md

 ## Getting Started

-To get your environment set up to run Poser, you'll need Python and Pip installed on your machine.
+To get your environment set up to run StreamPoseML, you'll need Python and Pip installed on your machine.
 Ideally you'll want an isolated Python environment.
 If you want to run the web application, a Docker environment is recommended.

 ## Workflow